AndoniBonilla/Shadow-of-Valor/README.md

 Projectile: V(P1) / L(P2)

 Game Mechanics:
-Attacks: Each character has a basic attack and special ability
+Attacks: Each character has a basic attack with a 10% chance to miss an attack and a 30% chance to hit a critical attack.
 Blocking: Reduces damage but you lose some of your shield
 Projectiles: Mostly for fun, they don't do damage(unfortunatly this had to be sacrficed for gameplay functionality)
 Abilties: Cooldowns apply to attacks and special abilities